 Oral health is key.
 The best thing to do is to generate more saliva and reduce bacterial growth.
 Take the following steps to deal with bad breath in your toddler (1):

-• Teach your tot to brush their teeth well to fight bacteria.
-Brushing after every meal with a soft toothbrush would remove the food stuck in the teeth, preventing decay.
+- Teach your tot to brush their teeth well to fight bacteria.
+Show the correct way to brush teeth, focusing on using gentle motions with a soft-bristled toothbrush.
+Encourage brushing for at least two minutes, twice daily.
+Additionally, brushing after every meal would remove the food stuck in the teeth, preventing decay.

 Do not use mouthwash for your toddler.
 It could be difficult for your child to spit and swish.
 Moreover, mouthwashes only cover the underlying problem.
 Many types of mouthwash use alcohol, which is just a masking agent.
 They only worsen bad breath by promoting dry mouth conditions.
 However, you could check with your dentist if there are any medicinal mouthwashes that could be used for toddlers.